 by Michael Lopp

 Before he ran the Rands in Repose blog, Lopp worked for Symantec, Netscape, and Apple.
 His collected management experience with all of them informs this blend of memoir and guide.
 He gives readers a tour through what it’s like to work in Silicon Valley, managing what he calls “dysfunctional bright people.”
 Whether you’re on the management side or you’re one of the dysfunctional bright people, you’ll appreciate the wisdom of Lopp’s experience.

 by Tariq Rashid

 AI programming and neural networks are all the buzz right now.
 Although the more hands-on portions of this book focus on Python programming, at its heart this book is about the mathematics that underlies neural networks in general.
 Neural networks are the foundation of artificial intelligence and deep learning.
-This book introduces readers to the concept of neural networks with clear, easy to follow examples.
-After reading this book, even those without much exposure to programming will come away with a working knowledge of neural network implementation.
+This is one of the best coding books to introduce readers to the concept of neural networks with clear, easy to follow examples.
+After reading this book, even those without much exposure to Python programming will come away with a working knowledge of neural network implementation.

 by Cory Althoff

 Althoff is a self-taught programmer who took a job at eBay, only to find there was still a tremendous amount to learn to be a professional programmer.
-This book is for beginners learning to program, but even more than that, it’s for all self-taught programmers to expand and polish their skills to a professional level.
-Topics include object-oriented programming, using coding to build a web scraper, the fundamentals of computer architecture and algorithms, and coding practices for software development.
+This book is one of the best programming books for beginners learning to program, but even more than that, it’s for all self-taught programmers to expand and polish their skills to a professional level.
+Topics include object-oriented computer programming for beginners, using coding to build a web scraper, the fundamentals of computer architecture and algorithms, and coding practices for software development.

-These seven books provide a broad tour of the subject of programming from several different points of view.
-From Beginners to experienced coders looking to expand their circle of knowledge, managers, and even aspiring managers will all learn something from this to-be-read list.
-Looking to take a deeper dive than self-teaching through books, we invite you to come join us on a DevMountain campus and learn to code in 12 weeks.
+These ten best coding books provide a broad tour of the subject of programming from several different points of view.
+From beginners to experienced coders looking to expand their circle of knowledge, managers, and even aspiring managers will all learn something from this to-be-read list.